Six (more) reasons to keep a Journal

 1. Record key moments in your life journey

 Your journal can be a daily record of your life events, thoughts and travels.
-When something eventful happens you write a few sentences on what happened in your journal.
+When something eventful happens you write a few sentences about what happened.
 When you go overseas for the first time you diligently record the places you saw at the end of each day.
-Keeping a record over time of the key events in your life can give you wonderful memories as well as amazing insight about how you have changed.
+Keeping a record of the key events in your life can give you wonderful memories as well as amazing insight about how you have changed.

 You can easily overlook just how much you have grown over the years because you don’t pay attention and you don’t have the evidence.
-A journal can be a great way to validate the growth and change that’s happened in your life, so keep a daily or weekly record and you’ll be able to see your progress when you review it!
+A journal can be a great way to validate the growth and change that’s happened in your life, so keep a daily or weekly record and you’ll be able to see your progress!

 2. More self-awareness